pleros-ai/lzcomplexity/README.md

 cmake -DCMAKE_INSTALL_PREFIX=../ -DCMAKE_BUILD_TYPE=[Debug | Release] [OPTIONS] ..
 ```

-The possibles cmake OPTIONS can be found in the `CMakeLists.txt` file:
+The possible cmake OPTIONS can be found in the `CMakeLists.txt` file:

 - `asan` (**OFF** by default): configure the build with address sanitizer
 - `binding_python` (**OFF** by default): enable python binding